Phobia 2: Backpackers

 "Backpacker" was directed by Songyos Sugmakanan.

-Backpackers begins with two Japanese travelers (a boy and a girl) hitchhiking through the Thai countryside with no luck.
-No one will pick them up until the Japanese boy waves a thousand baht note at a truck passing by which stops to pick them up.
-The truck is driven by a rough man who immediately extorts them for more money and a young man named Joi who refers to the older as 'boss' and asks him not to pick up the passengers.
-However, the travelers realise that something is wrong when the driver repeatedly gets phone calls that sets him shouting down "don't make trouble!" and when there is a continuous loud banging from the back of the truck.
+Two Japanese travelers (a boy and a girl) try to hitch a ride through the Thai countryside.
+The Japanese boy waves a thousand baht note at a passing truck, which stops to pick them up.
+The driver, a rough-looking man, immediately extorts them for more money.
+His companion, a young man named Joi who refers to the older as 'boss', tries to dissuades him from taking the passengers.
+Soon after, the travelers become uneasy when the driver repeatedly gets phone calls that sets him shouting down "don't make trouble!," worsened by continuous loud bangings from the back of the truck.

-The driver eventually drives the wrong way and holds the travelers hostage at gunpoint while he and Joi check the truck.
-They open up the cargo and is surprised when they see the truck filled with dead bodies as flashbacks reveal that the two men are father and son who work as drug runner; they transport people who swallowed buns of drugs and tried to keep them alive, but eventually fail.
-The Japanese boy gains the upper hand by getting the gun, but the dead bodies return to life and kill him, after which the two men and the Japanese girl run for their lives as the zombies chase them, though the truck eventually crashes down and the zombies kill the driver.
+Eventually, the driver stops the truck.
+He holds the travelers at gunpoint while he and Joi check the truck.
+Opening the cargo hold, they were shocked to discover it filled with dead bodies.
+Flashbacks reveal that the two are drug runners; and the dead bodies are drug mules, who were supposed to be alive.
+The boy successfully grabs the gun, but the dead bodies reanimate and kill him.
+The two men and the girl get back to the truck and drive away, but the driver crashes the truck and is killed by the zombies.

-Joi and the Japanese girl wake up at evening and find that the bodies have become motionless again.
-Joi checks his father and finds him dead with his stomach cut open, while the Japanese girl sees a corpse of a boy return to life, seemingly innocent.
+At evening, Joi and the girl wake up to find that bodies have become motionless.
+Joi checks finds the driver dead with his stomach cut open.
+The Japanese girl sees a corpse of a boy return to life, seemingly innocent.
 The Japanese girl shoots Joi dead when he tries to unsuccessfully convince her to abandon the boy due to a language barrier.
 She and the boy drive off in a stray car (which crashed the truck earlier).
 Arriving at a market, the Japanese girl tries to shoot the boy while he sleeps, but he suddenly wakes up and kills her before running towards the market maniacally.